NITCbase/nitcbase.github.io/src/pages/constants.md

 // Not equal to
 #define NE 106  // if considered

+// project operator used for project operation
+// todo remove this: only used in xfs
+#define PRJCT 107

 // Data types
 // For an Integer or a Floating point number
 #define NUMBER 0